 Remember, this is a unique relationship.
-As my mentor told me when I begain working with him: "Welcome to the most honest relationship you've ever had."
-He was right, and what made it honest was that I trusted him--his feeling, his empathy, his directness and unwillingness to put up with nonsense responses, his care and his brilliant insights and interventions.You are paying for this service, so you want to choose someone who will give you not only value for their fee, but also for your hard work emotionally, and your investment of trust in them.
+As my mentor told me when I began working with him: "Welcome to the most honest relationship you've ever had."
+He was right, and what made it honest was that I trusted him--his feeling, his empathy, his directness and unwillingness to put up with nonsense responses, his care and his brilliant insights and interventions.You are paying for this service, so you want to choose someone who will give you not only value for their fee, but also for your hard work and your investment of trust in them.

 The point of this story is that while this therapist was for the most part very suitable and helpful for me, he was just so wrong for my friend.
 There's no right or wrong, just what's right for you.
 That said, a good therapist will screen clients as well, saying no thanks to the ones who are not ready to change or do the work.
 So it goes both ways.

 If you are dealing with specific issues, such as addiction, eating disorders, sexual orientation and so on, you are best to find someone whom specializes in the issues at hand.
 Perhaps the most liberating aspect of therapy--apart from emotional growth and release--is the self-affirmation that one has finally chosen a truthful, respectful and mutual relationship.